xaviertobin/Bundled-Notes-Issue-Feature-Board/README.md

 # Instructions:

 - Include context for reported issues, especially if the functionality normally works.
 This includes what lead to the issue, and devices/OS version you have.
 Where possible, include screenshots and videos - these can save hours in solving the issue and potentially lead to fast-tracked fixes.
-Issues with zero detail or that are far toovague will be closed simply on the basis that there's nothing to go off for finding a solution.
+Issues that are far too vague will be closed simply on the basis that there's nothing to go off for finding a solution/the problem is unclear.

 - One issue/feature request per post.
 For example, don't say "Formatting bar doesn't have checklist options + checklists should continue when you go to the next line.".
 These are two seperate concerns and may be addressed in different updates.
 These posts will be closed.